fullcalendar/fullcalendar-docs/_docs-v6/custom-views/custom-view-with-js.md

   },

   willUnmount: function(props) {
-    console.log('view is about to change away from custom view');
+    console.log('about to change away from custom view');
   }
 }

 export default createPlugin({